Technology

 Press enter twice to see the generated random numbers.

-Statistics functions allows to make a list of data, and analyze and plot the results.
+Statistics functions allow one to make a list of data and analyze and plot the results.
 There are a number of commands that can be used for statistics operations.
-User can create list of data and analyze the data by statistics commands.
+Users can create a list of data and analyze the data using statistics commands.

 • Regressions